open-sauced/intro/README.md

 ### 6. Types of Contributions

-This chapter explains the non-coding and coding types of contributions involved with open-source projects.
+This chapter explains the non-coding and coding types of contributions involved with open source projects.

 ### Additional Information

-As this is the beginning of your open source journey, we've provided some additional resources to help you get started:
+As this is the beginning of your open source journey, we've also provided additional information in these chapters:

 - [Glossary](/10-glossary.md): A glossary of common terms and definitions used in open source.
 - [Additional Resources](/08-additional-resources.md): A list of resources for further learning about open source, including blog posts, tutorials, and guides.